James Pickens Jr.

 James Pickens Jr. (born October 26, 1954) is an American actor.
-He is best known for his starring role as Dr. Richard Webber on the ABC medical drama television series Grey's Anatomy, and for his supporting role as Deputy Director Alvin Kersh on later seasons of the Fox Network science fiction series The X-Files, and Chuck Mitchell on Roseanne (1990-1996;2018), and The Conners (2018–Present).
+He is best known for his starring role as Dr. Richard Webber on the ABC medical drama television series Grey's Anatomy and for his supporting roles as Deputy Director Alvin Kersh on later seasons of the Fox Network science fiction series The X-Files and Chuck Mitchell on Roseanne (1990–96; 2018) and The Conners (2018–22).

 Early life and education

 Pickens was born in Cleveland, Ohio.
-He began acting while a student at Bowling Green State University.
+He began acting as a student at Bowling Green State University.
 His first acting role was in a campus production of Matters of Choice by Chuck Gordone.
 Pickens earned his Bachelor of Fine Arts degree from BGSU in 1976.

 Career

 Pickens started his professional acting career at the Roundabout Theatre in New York City playing Walter Lee in A Raisin in the Sun.
 In 1981, Pickens performed in the Negro Ensemble Company's production of A Soldier's Play, starring alongside Denzel Washington and Samuel L. Jackson.

 In 1986, Pickens began his TV career playing Zack Edwards on the soap opera Another World from 1986 to 1990.
-He went on to have recurring roles on "X-Files" as Deputy Director Kersh, Curb Your Enthusiasm, The West Wing, Roseanne, Beverly Hills, 90210, JAG, and Six Feet Under.
+He went on to have recurring roles on The X-Files as Deputy Director Kersh, Curb Your Enthusiasm, The West Wing, Roseanne, Beverly Hills, 90210, JAG, and Six Feet Under.
 He also served a role in 42.
 In 1997, Pickens played the role of Stevens, head of NASA, in Disney’s comedy Rocket Man.

 In 2002, Pickens had a cameo appearance as the male zoo doctor in the film Red Dragon.

+In 2005, Pickens was chosen to play Dr. Richard Webber on the ABC medical drama Grey's Anatomy.

-In the February 28, 2007, all-star benefit reading of "The Gift of Peace" at UCLA's Freud Playhouse, he portrayed a man whose life experiences lead him to volunteer in the peace movement, and played alongside actors Ed Asner, Barbara Bain, Amy Brenneman, George Coe, and Wendie Malick.
+In the February 28, 2007 all-star benefit reading of "The Gift of Peace" at UCLA's Freud Playhouse, he portrayed a man whose life experiences led him to volunteer in the peace movement.
+He played alongside actors Ed Asner, Barbara Bain, Amy Brenneman, George Coe, and Wendie Malick.
 The play was an open appeal and fundraiser for passage of U.S. House Resolution 808, which sought to establish a Cabinet-level "Department of Peace" in the U.S. government, to be funded by a two-percent diversion of the Pentagon's annual budget.

-In 2005, Pickens was chosen to play Dr. Richard Webber on the ABC medical drama Grey's Anatomy.
 In 2018, Pickens has reprised his role as Chuckie Mitchell in two episodes of the tenth season revival of Roseanne.
+In 2019, he was inducted into the National Multicultural Western Heritage Museum.